citizen science – open data – Python

 Can I Still Code?

-Is vibe coding quietly eroding our Python skills?
+How is vibe coding changing our Python skills?

 The Mission

-But what happens to our internal skills over time?
-Does this convenience lead to cognitive atrophy, or does it free us to solve higher-level problems?
+But what impact does this have on our coding skills?
+Does it free us to solve higher-level problems?

-Can I Still Code is a longitudinal, citizen-science research project designed to measure exactly that.
+Can I Still Code is a longitudinal, citizen-science research project designed to measure exactly this.

 Discovering what protects your skills

-Beyond measuring decline, this project also explores what protects your skills – despite heavy AI use.
-By identifying what those developers have in common, we can surface concrete, evidence-backed habits and share them with the whole community.
+Beyond measuring coding ability impact, this project also explores what protects your skills, despite heavy AI use.
+The plan is to share identified protective habits back with the whole community.

 How It Works